 The most family friendly places in a state are the places that have the best neighborhoods, the best schools, the best shopping, and the most family friendly amenities; and, folks, Alabama has some of the best in the South.

 Where are the most family friendly places in the The Yellowhammer State?
 You're going to have to take a look below at HomeSnacks list of the best places to raise your family in Alabama for 2020 to find out.

 But first, how did we determine the most family friendly places in Alabama?
 We consulted the US Census on places in The Heart of Dixie with more than 10,000 residents.
 We looked at several factors: crime, education, family friendly activities, and the percent of households that currently have children.
 We ended up with 42 family friendly Alabama places that any family would be lucky to call home.

 Matter of fact, if you ask any Alabamian, they will tell you that Alabama is the best and that their corner of the state is above the rest.
 They will also tell you that what the state doesn't make up in wealth, they make up in friendly people and fun things to do and see.

 Speaking of family friendly entertainment, when Alabama families are ready for some fun in the sun, there is plenty of family friendly fun to be had.
 We think the best family day in this southern paradise would go something like this: first, a trip to the Birmingham Zoo; then, a visit to the U.S. Space & Rocket Center in Huntsville.

 So, want to see a list of Alabama's best places for families?
 Read on.

-These are the best cities to raise a family in the Heart Of Dixie for 2019:
+These are the best cities to raise a family in Alabama for 2020: